 Physiological Changes and Adaptations

 Without intervention, men lose 5-10% of muscle mass per decade after 60, a process called sarcopenia that impacts metabolism, functional capacity, and independence.
-Strength training can slow, stop, or even reverse this loss.
+Vikberg et al. (2019) demonstrated that 10 weeks of resistance training in older adults with pre-sarcopenia improved muscle function and body composition, evidence that this trajectory is reversible well into your seventh decade.
 Maximum heart rate decreases with age and blood vessels may stiffen, but regular cardiovascular exercise maintains heart health, improves circulation, and keeps vessels flexible.

 Men also face bone density decline that increases fracture risk, which weight-bearing exercise and strength training help counteract.
+O’Bryan et al. (2022), in a Sports Medicine meta-analysis of progressive resistance training in older adults, showed that properly loaded training simultaneously increases lower-limb muscle strength and hip bone mineral density, directly addressing the two variables most responsible for injurious falls.
 Connective tissues become less elastic with age, reducing flexibility and range of motion; daily stretching and mobility work slow this decline.
 Recovery capacity decreases too, making rest days and recovery practices increasingly important rather than optional.
-Changes in the vestibular system, vision, and muscle strength affect balance, and balance training provides dramatic protection against falls.
-Finally, testosterone continues declining, affecting muscle mass, energy, and metabolism, but exercise stimulates natural testosterone production, partially offsetting the effects of age-related hormonal shifts.
+Changes in the vestibular system, vision, and muscle strength affect balance, and balance training provides measurable protection against falls.

 The Evidence Is Encouraging